 When I first became a Christian 11 years ago, it was in an Evangelical church which championed the core message of the gospel.
 I learned the importance of keeping the gospel central to the teaching and preaching of a church’s ministry, and I benefited immensely.
 However, subtle – and sometimes not so subtle – messages were communicated to me about other churches and traditions.

 I was told that Evangelicalism championed the gospel and saved the Church from liberalism and the “social gospel.”
 I was told that churches and pastors aren’t supposed to get involved in social or political issues.
 Churches that talk about “justice,” “rights,” and other social issues preach a social gospel.
-Since Black and other minority churches talk about justice and social issues too much, they preach a social gospel, not the biblical gospel.
+Since the Black Church, along with the Latino church and others, talk about justice and social issues too much, they preach a social gospel, not the biblical gospel.
 We ought not to listen to them.

 These messages, both subtle and explicit, were reinforced by the fact that in all four of the evangelical churches I attended, not once was a book or resource written by an African American or other minority theologian ever recommended to me (not even Thabiti Anyabwile or Voddie Baucham, who at the time had the Evangelical™ stamp of approval).
 In my seminary education, I only read two books by minority authors (that I can remember, anyways).**